sutulas/HAI-Assignment-2/README.md

-Repo for first HAI course assignment
+Repo for second HAI course assignment

 To run: